mono-company/bedrock-mini/README.md

 ## Bedrock Mini

-### A gulp workflow that does Jade, SCSS w/ autoprefixing, browsersync
+### A gulp workflow that does Pug, SCSS w/ autoprefixing, browsersync

-One step up from <a href="http://codepen.io">Codepen</a> - work in your local environment using the handiness of Jade for templating, SCSS with autoprefixing and BrowserSync.
+One step up from <a href="http://codepen.io">Codepen</a> - work in your local environment using the handiness of Pug for templating, SCSS with autoprefixing and BrowserSync.

-* Renders Jade templates
+* Renders Gulp templates
 * Has Browsersync starting a local server
 * Compiles SCSS
 * Already has references to jQuery and jQuery UI in place, and a script tag to begin your JS